grafana/Grafana-Alloy-for-Beginners/README.md

 #### Verification

-TODO: Add verification instructions
+Navigate to the [Explore](http://localhost:3000/explore) page and look at the metrics.
+Query for `count(mythical_db_requests_count_total{cloud_provider!=""})` and you should see a non-zero value.

+**TODO: Add screenshot**

-### Mission 3: The Span-attribute Who Loved Me
+### Mission 3

-You have been handed a self-destructing note with a task from the very top of the chain of command.
-It turns out that MI6 and the CIA have been using different attributes to label the tier of a service, and they've finally agreed to use the same attribute.

-Tempo's spanmetrics processor has already been configured to use the new service.tier attribute when generating metrics, but the span attributes are still using the old attributes.

-Your mission is to extract the service.tier attribute from the servicetier or service_tier attributes and add it as a new service.tier attribute for all spans.
+After much debate, the various departments within IMF have reached a rare consensus: it's time to standardize the attribute name for service tiers.
+Until now, teams have been using conflicting keys like servicetier and service_tier, creating chaos in spanmetrics and cross-department dashboards.

+Headquarters has spoken—service.tier is the new standard.

+Your mission: use Alloy to bring order to the data.
+Normalize the attribute across the board so that spanmetrics flow smoothly and dashboards speak a common language.

 #### Objectives